 In general, though, keeping track of the competition will give you a better idea of what strategies are working well for them.

 Giving you a chance to adapt and improve upon them.

 Some specific reasons for monitoring competitor websites include:

-– To improve your products or services: By understanding what your competitors are doing well, you can improve upon it and make your products or services even better.
+Improving your products or services: By knowing what your competitors are doing well, you can improve upon it.
+Allowing you to make your products or services even better.

-– To contact competitor customers, and make better offers to them: By extracting contact information of your competitors’ customers, you will have the ability to offer them better conditions.
+Contacting competitor customers and making better offers to them: By extracting contact information of your competitors’ customers, you will have the ability to offer them better conditions.

 Now that we’ve gone over some of the reasons you might want to track competitors’ websites, let’s look at how you can actually do it.

 Web scraping, or the practice of websites content extraction, is one of the simplest methods to begin assessing your business competition right away.